-Restricted for capital outlay - park - portion of fund balance restricted by revenue source for park improvements.
+Restricted for capital outlay - portion of fund balance restricted by revenue source for park improvements, downtown revitalization, and construction of a new fire station.

 Committed Fund Balance - portion of fund balance that can only be used for specific purposes imposed by majority vote by quorum of the Town's governing board (highest level of decision-making authority).
 The governing body can, by adoption of an ordinance prior to the end of the fiscal year, commit fund balance.
 Once adopted, the limitation imposed by the ordinance remains in place until a similar action is taken (the adoption of another ordinance) to remove or revise the limitation.
 The Town does not have any committed fund balance this fiscal year.